 It's about the rule of law.

-You know, except that you go in, you're asked to answer questions from what you were thinking, saying two years prior, a year prior, and they decide whether or not you honestly don't remember, or if they think you're lying.
+You know, these process crimes, you know, they don't exist, you know, except that you go in, you're asked to answer questions from what you were thinking, saying two years prior, a year prior, and they decide whether or not you honestly don't remember or if they think you're lying.

-Now, then therein comes the rub.
+Now, then there in comes the rub.

-Look at the people Muller's hired.
+Look at the people Mueller's hired.

-How do you get away with hiring Hillary Clinton's attorney on the corrupt Clinton Foundation?
+How do you get away with hiring Hillary Clinton's attorney on the Corrupt Clinton Foundation?

-Or apparently one of these people was apparently emails about him leaked because of the DNC whatever.
+Or apparently one of these people was, apparently emails about him leaked because of the DNC, whatever.

 So he's got an axe to grind in this whole thing.